muehlefeldt/unity-machine-learning/docs/run-log.md

 * Rerun of 1109.
 * Öhm, reward was previously too high?
 Why is the difference so high between 1110 and 1112?
 What changed?
   * The penalties for the collisions?

+## 1113
+* Reward function set to only take the collisions in to account.
+* No movement of the agent?

+## ...
+* No agent movement.
+Issue.

+## 1115
+* Test again with basic reward.